rbtree/rbt-lectures/PITCHME.md

 - **There are no performance losses when running a process inside a container**
 - Containers can be started in seconds
-- Contaner size is mesured in MBs
+- Contaner size is measured in MBs
 - You can run many (hundreds) containers on a single machine

 ---